BEYOND THE HOROSCOPE: ALL ABOUT ASTROLOGY ASPECTS

 Now, you’ve studied astrology before, you might have already realized that astrological concepts shift over the centuries.
 Like a game of telephone, sometimes things get lost along the way…

-The concepts of astrological aspects is no exception.
+The concepts of astrological aspects are no exception.

 Just glancing at the Thema Mundi, you might have already realized that the earliest type of planet relationships are aspects by sign.